d2s/Documentation/_posts/2018-04-10-Changelog.md

 - some adjustments in search and sort (in logs and all profiles)
 - the [master branch](https://github.com/rsyncOSX/RsyncOSX) is updated when changes are tested and considered stable

 This is work in progress, but the app is still stable.
-Next release is planned after summer 2019.
+A new and [notarized release](/Notarized) is planned after summer 2019.

 ## Version 5.8.6